How Bonuses Reduce Motivation and Productivity

 I have paid fixed salaries, commission only salaries, part fixed and part bonus salaries.
 Through all of that, I have noticed that by what model you are getting paid is not really important.
-Except in very rare cases where motivation is almost directly tied to payment.
+Except in very rare cases where the persons motivation is almost directly tied to payment.

-There are three main factors that matter.
-How much are you paid or are you paid enough.
+- How much are you paid or are you paid enough.

-Are you treated fairly?
+- Are you treated fairly?

 Here’s an engaging TED talk from Daniel Pink about motivation and how most businesses get it wrong.